Student experience

 Melisa Morales Garcia – class of 2016

-Melisa graduated from the MSc in 2016 and is now a PhD student in Bristol.
+Melisa graduated from the MSc in 2016 and was then a PhD student in Bristol.
+She is now a post-doctoral researcher alongside running a science graphics design business.
 In August 2016, she won the prize for best poster at the 64th Symposium for Vertebrate Palaeontology and Comparative Anatomy for a poster on her MSc research project.
 She was competing with PhD students and established researchers, so this is a great achievement for a Masters student.
 She has since gone on to win further prizes for posters based on her PhD work, in 2017 and 2018.

 “I am from Pachuca, Hidalgo, Mexico.
 I have a BSc in Biology from the Universidad Autonoma del Estado de Hidalgo (Mexico), which I completed with honours.
 My undergraduate thesis was mainly related to the taxonomic characterisation of several specimens of mastodons (Mammut americanum) from the Late Cenozoic of central Mexico.
 This was achieved by an extensive and thorough description of cranial and postcranial elements, and by the comparison of the skeletal elements with those of gomphotheres and mammoths.
 Additionally, several palaeoecological aspects of the individuals, such as body size, diet, and habitat, were determined by means of morphometric and isotopic analyses.
 I have also worked with mammalian coprolites from the Late Pleistocene of central Mexico.